Updated privacy overview -

 AI provider processing

-Improve requests are sent to your selected AI provider.
-Their policies apply to the data you choose to send through them.
+Improve requests are processed by AIChemy routes and your selected AI provider.
+Provider policies apply to the data you choose to send.

-• Security and error information needed to protect the app and diagnose failures.
+• Security and error signals are used to protect the app and diagnose failures without turning prompt content into retained user records.

 Processing